 Learning and intellectual development are at the heart of everything we do at Gordon's.
-As students progress through school, we expect them to become increasingly engaged in learning about the world around them and how to think for themselves.
+As students' progress through the School, we expect them to become increasingly engaged in learning about the world around them and how to think for themselves.
 With this in mind, we will seek ways to make thinking skills and other core skills a visible and conscious part of daily practice.